flatsurf/sage-flatsurf/doc/news/homology-coeffs.rst

 **Added:**

-* Added methods ``SimplicialHomologyClass.chain()`` and added examples that show how to rewrite a homology class into edges with multiplicities or into a holonomy vector.
+* Added method ``SimplicialHomologyClass.chain()`` and examples that show how to rewrite a homology class into edges with multiplicities or into a holonomy vector.